Michelin Star Restaurants in Lyon

 Address: 52 Rue Tronchet, 69006 Lyon

 It may have been demoted from 2-star to 1-star status in the recent edition of the Michelin guide, but as far as we’re concerned, Guy Lassausaie is still a brilliant restaurant.
-Since 1984 the eponymous owner has been wowing diners with his sophisticated, complex interpretations of classical French dishes, in the small unassuming village of Chasseley, which is 20km north of Lyon and well worth the detour.
+Since 1984 the eponymous owner has been wowing diners with his sophisticated, complex interpretations of classic French dishes in the small, unassuming village of Chasseley, which is 20km north of Lyon and well worth the detour.
 Quite apart from the silky smooth service and wonderful wine list, the dishes are so fantastically extravagant and decadent; who could resist fillet of red mullet, with black truffles tucked inside or quail coated with foie gras, served inside a deep-fried sphere, with a compote of onions and apricots on the side?
-So decadent, so luxurious and so Michelin!
+So decadent, so luxurious, and so Michelin!

 Address: 1 Rue de Belle-Sise, 69380 Chasselay, Franc

 A rising star among Lyon’s firmament of brilliant chefs, Jeremy Galvan is massively talented and yet so unassuming.
-His one-star restaurant manages to both push the boundaries of modern French cuisine while remaining faithful to its roots and traditions.
-Most diners choose from one of the exceptional tasting menus – “Interlude”, “Let go” and “Perfume” set the tone for the dishes that follow, underpinning Galvan’s ethos of serving “cuisine based on instinct.”
-Everything sampled was uniformly excellent: original, creative and playful dishes are supported by a team of professional staff, who glide around a contemporary and welcoming dining room.
-Another must-visit destination in the foodie paradise of Lyon.
+His one-star restaurant manages to push modern French cuisine boundaries while remaining faithful to its roots and traditions.
+Most diners choose from one of the exceptional tasting menus – “Interlude,” “Let go,” and “Perfume” set the tone for the dishes that follow, underpinning Galvan’s ethos of serving “cuisine based on instinct.”
+Everything sampled was uniformly excellent: original, creative, and playful dishes are supported by a team of professional staff, who glide around a contemporary and welcoming dining room—another must-visit destination in the foodie paradise of Lyon.

 Address: 29 rue du Boeuf69005 Lyon

-We love this sophisticated and relaxed restaurant, which offers some of the best Michelin-starred dining in Lyon without a ludicrous asking price.
-The dining room is small and intimate, with an airy, Scandinavian vibe reinforced by the lightwood furniture, lack of clutter and fuss.
+We love this sophisticated and relaxed restaurant, which offers some of Lyon’s best Michelin-starred dining without a ludicrous asking price.
+The dining room is small and intimate, with an airy, Scandinavian vibe reinforced by the lightwood furniture, lack of clutter, and fuss.
 Instead, every gastronome worth his or her salt focuses on the splendid cooking, with every dish cheerfully explained by the most enthusiastic staff in Lyon!
 The wine pairing menu is also one of the best in the city, offering a range of classical styles and some more esoteric choices for the adventurous.
-This is an address that every sybarite will want to visit, and pronto.
+This is an address that every sybarite will want to visit and pronto.